Skip to content

 How to care for the Chinese Money plant

-The Pilea Peperomioides, also known as the Chinese Money Plant, is an eye-catching green beauty that has become one of the most loved plants around the world.
+The Pilea Peperomioides also known as the Chinese Money Plant, is an eye-catching round leaf indoor plant, which has become one of the most loved low maintenance plants around the world.
 This plant is a member of the stinging nettle family (don’t worry – it won’t sting you!) and is super easy to look after.
 This remarkable little plant is a true beauty.
 With its rounded dark green leaves, it is perfectly shaped to add a bit of interest to your indoor jungle.

 Being such a popular little guy we’ve written a little all-you-need-to-know guide in its honour.
-You can find out a lot of common questions on how to care for the Chinese Money Plant in our plant care guide below.
+You can find answers to a lot of common questions on how to care for the Pilea Peperomioides in our Chinese Money Plant care guide below.

 What is the meaning behind its name?